 Talia Aqua completed her Bachelor's degree in Social Work at Bar-Ilan University.
 Talia is currently working on her research proposal, which focuses on families of asylum seekers from Eritrea.
 She is a social worker with the Mesila organization, which provides information and aid to the foreign community of Tel Aviv-Jaffa.

-Yael Yaoz completed her Bachelor's degree at Bar-Ilan University in Criminology, Sociology and Anthropology.
-She is writing her thesis on "The experience of being a sibling of a veteran with PTSD."
-Yael also works as a mental health counselor for KIDUM - Rehabilitation Projects.
+Yael Yaoz, M.S..W., completed her Bachelor's degree in Criminology, Sociology and Anthropology and her Masters in Social Work, at Bar-Ilan University , Her thesis studied "The experience of being a sibling of a veteran with PTSD."
+Yael was recruited to IDF as a mental health officer.